younesDev00/InformationSystems/Report.md

 * Travel company competitors
 * Travel company website management team

+## Assumptions
+When developing the following system, a number of assumptions were made to fill in lacking knowledge regarding, the existing system, context and its users.
+To prevent miscommunication, the following assumptions should be taken into account when considering any work models:

+ 1. All relationship manager have an active, consistent and fast connection to an external network and phone system
+ 2. The external phone systems linked the MyCMC is capable of basic actions (call, hang up, hold, call waiting, etc.) and has an interface compatible with a web system including the retrieval of basic information such as hold times
+ 3. Outbound customer data is provided to the system meaning there is no requirement for the system to gather basic customer details (name, number, etc.) from an external service
+ 4. All relationship managers and customers and comfortable filling a questionnaire as there is no allowance for either user in the system without a profile
+ 5. System products (e.g. holiday packages) are readily available and include data regarding likelihood of purchase considering a customer

 ## Empathy Maps
 ### Relationship Manager
 ![Relationship Manager Empathy Map](images/em_relationship_manager.jpg)